Joe’s Blog: Another long dry stretch ahead (WED-9/27)

 Some tidbits…

-Over 1000 reports of at least 2″ hailstones and over 400 reports of at least 70 MPH winds…cause damage and with hail that damage could be pretty widespread as you might imagine.
+Over 1,000 reports of at least 2″ hailstones and over 400 reports of at least 70 MPH winds, causing damage and with hail that damage could be pretty widespread as you might imagine.

 Again this data is for insured losses only.